pailhead/three-refactor-chunk-material/README.md

 - the most optimal strategy for building / tree shaking this should be found
 - the idea is to be able to refactor the structure of the tamplates and chunks, this will lead to duplicated code
 - some optimizations may be lost in the process of moving these out of the core
+- tree shaking, i'm having trouble identifying the problem with the chunks, whats the best outcome with static analysis and would even fetching these remotely make sense